Aggregate Functions

 Return type: same as the argument type

-Query all employees in the same department.
+Query all employees in the same department based on the created table employeeinfo:

-SELECT deptno, string_agg(ename,',') from employeeinfo group by deptno;
+SELECT deptno, string_agg(ename,',') FROM employeeinfo group by deptno;

 deptno | string_agg